talkjs/tutorials/how-to-add-threads-to-your-team-chat/how-to-add-threads-to-your-team-chat-with-talkjs.md

 };
 ```

 This posts the message ID, conversation ID, message text and a list of participants to a `/newThread` endpoint in the backend server you created earlier.
-Let's create the endpoint next:
+Let's create the endpoint next in `server.js`:

 ```js
 // Endpoint to create new sub-conversation (thread)